dhavalwd/basic-slider/README.md

 ## Installations

 Very easy setup.
 This is work in progress.
-For now, use same classnames and items.
 CSS is not included in the library.

 ### HTML Markup